Basic unemployment allowance | Our Services | KelaSkip to content

 You must pay tax on the basic unemployment allowance.

 If you for instance receive a wage or salary from part-time work, the wage or salary reduces the amount of the basic unemployment allowance.
 In this case, you receive adjusted basic unemployment allowance.
-However, you can earn up to EUR 300 per month without it affecting your benefit.

 The basic unemployment allowance is paid for 5 working days a week (including mid-week holidays).